 Samsung has one of the widest assortment of apps available, second only to the Google Play Store on Sony TVs.

 The Samsung QLEDs feature a new 'Ambient Mode', where the TV can display pictures, clocks, weather, etc... while in standby mode.
+It is one of the best TVs for streaming that we've tested in 2018.

 The remote included with the Q9FN is identical to last year's model.
 It is very good quality, comfortable to hold with a metal finish.